 Adopt climate mitigation and/or energy independence goals and objectives in the comprehensive plan or in a separate policy document, and include transportation recommendations such as becoming an EV-ready city.

 Energy generation and use affect a community’s character, economic vitality, and environmental footprint.
 Planning for local energy resources, infrastructure, and energy-related development is essential to achieving community goals for growth, change, development, and global climate change.
-See energy planning resources from the Regional Indicators Initiative that include an energy planning guide and workbook, examples of local government energy goals, sample RFP language to use in selecting a planning consultant, and a solar energy availability calculator.
+See energy planning resources from the Regional Indicators Initiative that include an energy planning guide and workbook, a MN list of local government energy goals, sample RFP language to use in selecting a planning consultant, and a solar energy availability calculator.
 Also see How to Set Renewable Electricity Goals that Align with Community Priorities (GPI: 2018).

 The Local Energy Efficiency Self-Scoring Tool (American Council for an Energy-Efficient Economy: 2017) quickly allows a city to score their energy efficiency (and cost-saving, GHG-cutting) efforts by evaluating locally-enacted programs and policies across local government operations, community-wide initiatives, building policies, energy and water utility policies, and transportation policies.
 The tool introduces communities to innovative energy practices that have been implemented and proven successful in small communities, and provides actionable guidance on which metrics to target to improve energy efficiency performance.

 Cities have tremendous influence over how and where infrastructure is built and serve as a critical and necessary partner in the market transformation effort to make electric vehicles a significant part of Minnesota’s passenger car fleet.
 In its comp plan, cities can adopt EV language in the areas of policy, regulation, capital improvements, administration, programs and leadership that put the city on a path to become a EV-ready city.